-Tereza Červeňová discusses her commission for Survey II, With and For with Magdalene Keaney, Senior Curator at the National Portrait Gallery and Harriet Cooper, Head of Visual Arts at Jerwood Arts.
+Tereza Červeňová discusses her commission for Survey II, With and For with Magda Keaney, Senior Curator at the National Portrait Gallery and Harriet Cooper, Head of Visual Arts at Jerwood Arts.

 With and For is a journey of deep love, entangled conflict and self-exploration presented through a selection of photography and moving-image.
 It explores what a sense of inner spirituality might mean; asking how images can translate a feeling, bare witness to vulnerability and open up space for self-discovery.